Tactical air control party

-The Tactical Air Control Party, commonly abbreviated TACP, is a small team of military personnel who provide coordination between aircraft and ground forces when providing close air support.
+A tactical air control party, commonly abbreviated TACP, is a small team of military personnel who provide coordination between aircraft and ground forces when providing close air support.

 Australia

 Australian TACPs are provided by the RAAF and are responsible for the coordination of air assets in support of deployed Army units.

 Canada

 The Royal Canadian Air Force TACP is the principal air liaison and control element aligned with land force manoeuvre units from battlegroup to corps.
 The primary mission of a TACP is to advise the respective ground commanders on the capabilities and limitations of air power and to assist the ground commander in planning, requesting, coordinating and controlling air effects.
 In the Canadian Armed Forces, tactical air control parties and joint terminal attack controllers are not the same thing.
-A TACP can coordinate and approve the airspace for an airstrike, but cannot execute terminal attack control unless they are a qualified JTAC.
-TACPs provide strike coordination, routing safety of flight, airspace deconfliction, aerospace management, flight advisory, maximize joint fires integration, coordinate airstrikes beyond coordinated fire line among other capabilities.
+A RCAF TACP operates like a coordination centre that integrates air assets into the battlespace, conducts stack management of tactical airspace, and maximizes joint fires integration.
+The JTAC, however, conducts target correlation and executes the terminal attack control procedures from a forward position or a command post.
+A TACP can coordinate and approve the airspace for an airstrike, but cannot execute the terminal attack control procedure unless they are a qualified and certified JTAC.
+TACPs provide strike coordination, routing safety of flight, airspace deconfliction, aerospace management, net-centric capabilities, flight advisory, maximize joint fires integration, coordinate airstrikes beyond coordinated fire line among other capabilities.
 The TACP is responsible to the JFACC and responsive to the designated supported commander who is usually the ground commander; two primary responsibilities: